Overview of Provision for Departments

 We cannot provide manpower for research projects or individuals for small groups/units/departments.
 In general we cannot support specialist equipment.

-MSD IT will not provide archiving of user data.
+MSD IT does not currently provide archiving of user data.
 Archiving means the storage of infrequently used data off-line, usually on tape or other removable media.
 The backup service will contain data that the user had on a file server disk space long enough to be backed up (longer than 24 hours.)
 The new backup will be retained for between 6 to 12 months before it is expired.
 It is therefore the responsibility of the user to store this type of material on their own external disc or removable media.

 MSD IT does not have the resource for writing applications, utilities, tools, or database applications for any Department (though may write software for its own internal use.)